International

 xxxxxYet suppose it were true

-that it is not labor but rather productive capital that really
+that it is not labor but rather productive capital that

-were to be genuinely economically productive.
+capital if they were to be genuinely economically productive.

-xxxxxThat said, most people probably
+xxxxxThat said, most people

-the rich are rich and might then notice that the rich tend
+to consider why the rich are rich and might then notice

-to own a very large amount of productive capital that produces
+that the rich tend to own a very large amount of productive

-a lot of valuable income.
-They might also notice that in large
+capital that produces a lot of valuable income.
+They might

-parts of the world, millions of people labor ceaselessly every
+also notice that in large parts of the world, millions of

-day yet they are, and always will be, in poverty because
+people labor ceaselessly every day yet they are, and always

-they own little or no capital.
+or no capital.

 xxxxxWealth is created by labour

 and productive capital.
-Machines, hydroelectric power
+Machines, hydroelectric

-stations and technological processes have extraordinary productive
+power stations and technological processes have extraordinary

-powers.
-Binary economics clearly establishes the significance
+productive powers.
+Binary economics clearly establishes

-(In contrast, conventional economics, concerned with keeping
+capital.
+(In contrast, conventional economics, concerned

-the capital).
+matter who owns the capital).

 xxxxxWhen everybody owns capital,